Learn more about our clinical trial branding capabilities here.

 Echoing a shift that’s playing out in medicine as a whole, clinical trials are now moving towards a more ‘patient-centric’ approach.
 To maximize both enrollment and retention, the onus is increasingly on the study sponsor to adapt to the patient’s lifestyle, needs, and location.
 Put simply: the study should serve the patient, not the other way around.

 In real terms, this means you need to contextualize and translate your trial into terms the patient can understand.
 NB33r is your drug, the UNICORN Study is what you’re offering them.
 It speaks to who they are – not your business aims.

 Clearly, for investigational therapies, we can’t advertise the potential benefits.
-But that’s where a great logo, name, color palette and more can excel, visually and indirectly creating a connection with participants.
-This is particularly true for diseases such as type II diabetes, that face competition from a multitude of branded and marketed FDA-approved therapies.
+But that’s where a great logo, name, color palette can indirectly create a connection with participants.
+This is particularly true for diseases such as type II diabetes, that face competition from a multitude of branded FDA-approved therapies.
 As noted in the title above, it’s easier to pitch a study than a license plate.

 Personalized Medicine Calls for Personalized Trials

 While many studies now feature a patient-centric design, the therapies themselves have also become more personalized.
 As a result, trial sponsors often don’t have the luxury of a wide population to recruit from; they’re looking to engage specific patients with a certain mutation or at a particular stage of disease progression.
 Perhaps they’re targeting a rare or orphan disease – 50% of which affect pediatric populations.

 A reactive approach to recruitment (unsurprisingly) falls short in these challenging scenarios.
 Biopharma companies need a much more compelling pitch, as the pool of potential participants is small and scattered geographically.
 They also need to win over not just to the patient, but the entire care team.
 That might include doctors, parents, siblings, and other caregivers.